rrnyquist/ebenezer/_Scripture/ESV/35_Habakkuk.md

 Woe to him who builds a town with blood and founds a city on iniquity! ^0212

-Behold, is it not from the Lord of hosts that peoples labor merely for fire, and nations weary themselves for nothing? ^0213
+Behold, is it not from the LORD of hosts that peoples labor merely for fire, and nations weary themselves for nothing? ^0213

-For the earth will be filled with the knowledge of the glory of the Lord as the waters cover the sea. ^0214
+For the earth will be filled with the knowledge of the glory of the LORD as the waters cover the sea. ^0214

-Woe to him who makes his neighbors drink — you pour out your wrath and make them drunk, in order to gaze at their nakedness! ^0215
+Woe to him who makes his neighbors drink--you pour out your wrath and make them drunk, in order to gaze at their nakedness! ^0215

 You will have your fill of shame instead of glory.
 Drink, yourself, and show your uncircumcision!
-The cup in the Lord ’s right hand will come around to you, and utter shame will come upon your glory! ^0216
+The cup in the LORD's right hand will come around to you, and utter shame will come upon your glory! ^0216

 The violence done to Lebanon will overwhelm you, as will the destruction of the beasts that terrified them, for the blood of man and violence to the earth, to cities and all who dwell in them. ^0217